Constance Babington Smith: War service

-Her knowledge of aircraft took her into the Women's Auxiliary Air Force and photo intelligence in the Second World War.
+Her knowledge of aircraft took her into the Women's Auxiliary Air Force (WAAF) and photo intelligence in the Second World War.
 In December 1940, Babington Smith was in the fifth group of WAAFs trained in photographic interpretation in the top secret Photographic Development Unit, qualifying alongside Eve Holiday, and Ann McKnight Kauffer (daughter of the poster artist Edward McKnight Kauffer), initially based at Paduoc House, Wembley.
 She later worked alongside Sarah Oliver (Winston Churchill's daughter).
+She wore l'Heure Bleue perfume by Guerlain whilst in uniform to retain a sense of femininity.
+Frank Whittle, much impressed by Babington Smith, described the effect as "air commodore's ruin".

 Babington Smith had created her own reference report of Italian aircraft which had impressed her Squadron Leader.
 The photographic interpretation work concentrated on ships but her expertise with aeroplanes led to her being asked in early 1941 to set up an aircraft recognition section.
 It was unusual for a WAAF officer to head her own section without an RAF officer alongside.
-A colleague there, Ursula Powys-Lybbe, later wrote that "Babs had sufficient strength of character, an extraordinary singleness of purpose together with total dedication to the task, mixed in with a modicum of determination necessary to be able to assume sole command of the new section" The unit moved from London in after multiple bombings and she served with the Central Interpretation Unit (CIU) at RAF Medmenham, Buckinghamshire, reaching the rank of Flight Officer.
-Serving alongside was her brother, Bernard Babington Smith (1905-1993), who was also a photo interpreter (PI) at Medmenham and head of the Night Photograph Section.
+A colleague there, Ursula Powys-Lybbe, later wrote that "Babs had sufficient strength of character, an extraordinary singleness of purpose together with total dedication to the task, mixed in with a modicum of determination necessary to be able to assume sole command of the new section".
+The unit moved from London in after multiple bombings and she served with the Central Interpretation Unit (CIU) at RAF Medmenham, Buckinghamshire, reaching the rank of Flight Officer.
+Serving alongside was her brother, Bernard Babington Smith (1905–1993), who was also a photo interpreter (PI) at Medmenham and head of the Night Photograph Section.